Mahermayer/mahermayer.github.io/content/projects/smart-cities-cps/smart-home-irs/index.md

 ## Results
 - The MDP-based IRS consistently outperformed baseline strategies in cumulative reward and system stability.
 - Offline policy execution reduced average response latency to **~0.48 ms** (vs ~2.5 ms for online learning in our setup).
-- The Simulink HVAC testbed demonstrated resilience to data alteration, delay, and disruption: the controller retained safe setpoint behavior with minimal overshoot under attack.

 **Takeaway.** Protecting smart-home CPS requires system-aware defenses.
 By combining Simulink-based CPS modeling with MDP planning and offline policy synthesis, the IRS enables fast, cost-aware responses that preserve both safety and service continuity.